The Complexity of All-switches Strategy Improvement: Introduction

 Our main results are that, for greedy all-switches strategy improvement, determining whether the algorithm switches a given edge is \PSPACE-complete, and determining whether the optimal strategy found by the algorithm uses a particular edge is \PSPACE-complete.
 One of the key features that strategy improvement has is the ability to switch multiple switchable edges at the same time, rather than just one as in the simplex method.
 Our results show that naively using this power does not help to avoid the \PSPACE-completeness results that now seem to be endemic among pivoting algorithms.
 The proof primarily focuses on the strategy improvement algorithm of V\"oge and Jurdzi\'nski for solving parity games~\cite{jurdzinski00b}.
 The following definition formalises the problem that we are interested in.

-\begin{definition} Let $G$ be a game, and let $e$ be an edge and $\sigma$ be a strategy profile of $G$.
-The problem $\edgeswitch(G,\sigma,e)$ is to decide if the edge $e$ is ever switched by greedy all-switches strategy improvement when it is applied to $G$ starting from $\sigma$. \end{definition} The main technical contribution of the paper is to show the following theorem.
+\begin{defi} Let $G$ be a game, and let $e$ be an edge and $\sigma$ be a strategy profile of $G$.
+The problem $\edgeswitch(G,\sigma,e)$ is to decide if the edge $e$ is ever switched by greedy all-switches strategy improvement when it is applied to $G$ starting from $\sigma$. \end{defi} The main technical contribution of the paper is to show the following theorem.